 This committee advises the Town Manager and the Board of Selectmen on energy programs, projects and policies which, through conservation and alternative energy use, work to achieve a reduction in Wells’ reliance on fossil fuel.
 Meetings are held monthly and are project driven.

-- Increase the number of electric vehicle charging stations in Wells.
+- Increase the number of electric vehicles charging stations in Wells.

 - Exploration of conversion of Wells’ school buses to electric.

 - Exploration of an electric bike sharing program for Wells.

 - Community Solar-Information webinar with Revision Energy scheduled for Wednesday, May 26, noon-1:00pm.

 - Second annual Electric Vehicle show, held Sunday, September 11, 2022.

 - EV Charging station: Assisted Town Manager in acquiring grants for install at the library.

 - Community Solar: Investigated many town sites for use as Community Solar Farms.

 - Town streetlight conversion to LED Streetlights.
 The annual savings to the Town is approximately $60,000.

 - Electric Vehicles: The Town has leased its first E.V. (electric, battery powered vehicle), a Nissan Leaf, for use by Town officials utilizing a substantial rebate from Efficiency Maine.